Pre-Trial Strategy: Stay Your Trial

 If you stay the trial, all you are doing is stopping the process of you going to trial.
 You do not receive a verdict.
 You are not being found innocent.
 You are not being found guilty.
 The charge is not withdrawn.
 Everything just stops.

-Remember, you don't want to be found guilty.
-There is a difference between being found innocent in court and never being found guilty.
-If the judge finds you innocent or guilty she is giving a verdict.
-By stopping the process before a verdict, you avoid any verdict.
-This is what you want, avoiding a guilty verdict.
+The whole point of requesting a trial is so that you are not convicted.
+There is a difference between being declared innocent after a trial and never being convicted.
+If the justice finds you innocent or guilty she is giving a verdict.
+By stopping the process before your trial begins, you avoid any verdict.
+This is what you want, avoiding a guilty verdict or conviction.

 So what happens to the charge?
 Nothing, it doesn't go away.
-Technically the court is giving you the right not to be tried.
+Technically the court is granting you the right not to be tried.
 However, the Crown can appeal the decision to stay your trial.
-This is extremely rare and almost always unsuccessful.
+This is very rare and often the appeal is unsuccessful.

 previous pagenext page